ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ###### Measurement Keys {#sec-comid-mkey}

-Measurement keys are locally scoped identifiers that disambiguate multiple instances of measurements of the same type.
+Measurement keys are locally scoped identifiers.
+`Mkey` values may be necessary to disambiguate multiple measurements of the same type.

 `Mkey` identifiers can be either OID, UUID or uint.